tchambon/deepfrench/README.md

 Deep french is composed of:

-- Weights of a pretrained LM with a preplexity of 29.3
+- Weights of a pretrained LM with a preplexity of 29.3.
-- Examples on how to use the model to do classification tasks
+- Examples on how to use the model to do classification tasks.

 # Planning

 Available:

-- Weights of the pretrained french LM
+- Weights of the pretrained french LM ([here](https://drive.google.com/open?id=1_0D3zv5H7iMW1qk7wHNN1yQrHi6arv8g). ).
 - ULMFiT classifier example notebook: shows how to use ULMFiT to do a classification task.
 The example uses movies reviews of a french website.
 The data have been extracted using web scrapping and are not publicly available.

 Next to come:

-- Notebook showing how to train the LM model on a corpus like wikipedia
+- Notebook showing how to train the LM model on a corpus like wikipedia.
-- Example on a twitter dataset for sentiment analysis
+- Example on a twitter dataset for sentiment analysis.
-- Implementation of a classifier using the BERT model from Google and performance comparison with ULMFiT
+- Implementation of a classifier using the BERT model from Google and performance comparison with ULMFiT.
-- Other use cases of french LM
+- Other use cases of french LM.